 - Referee: Richard Steele

 - Judge: Franz Marti 75-77

-- WBC Light Heavyweight Title (2nd defense by Lalonde)
+- WBC Light Heavyweight Championship (2nd defense by Lalonde)

-- WBC Super Middleweight Title (Vacant inaugural title)
+- WBC Super Middleweight Championship (Vacant inaugural title)

-- Leonard was expected to earn as much as $15 million, and Lalonde was expected to make about $5 million.
+- Trainer said Leonard would earn at least $15 million, and Lalonde would earn about $5 million.

-- After Leonard weighed 165 lbs at the official weigh-in, Lalonde took the microphone and said, "I'm not only fighting an old welterweight, I'm fighting an old, fat welterweight."
+- After Leonard weighed a career-high 165 pounds at the official weigh-in, Lalonde took the microphone and said, "I'm not only fighting an old welterweight, I'm fighting an old, fat welterweight."
 Leonard got on the scale wearing a warmup suit and later revealed that he had silver dollars in his pockets.
 "I had about 40-50 in each pocket," Leonard said.
 "What I actually weighed this morning was 159½."